dandevri/website/pages/speaking/submit.md

 permalink: submit/
 ---

-# Thanks your for your request!
+# 🎉 <br/> Thanks your for your request!

-I'll get back to you in a couple of days.
+Through your input from this form I can estimate my availability.
+I'll try to get back to you within 2-3 days.

 [Go back to the homepage](/)